coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 All composite bows are made with a particular strength rating (that is, each requires a minimum Strength modifier to use with proficiency).
-If your Strength bonus is less than the strength rating of the composite bow, you can't effectively use it, so you take a --2 penalty on attacks with it.
+If your Strength bonus is less than the strength rating of the composite bow, you can’t effectively use it, so you take a –2 penalty on attacks with it.
 The default composite longbow requires a Strength modifier of +0 or higher to use with proficiency.
 A composite longbow can be made with a high strength rating to take advantage of an above-average